Snagnar/Factompiler/LANGUAGE_SPEC.md

 - storing item, fluid, and virtual signals in dedicated memory cells
 - building conditional write expressions that preserve the previous value when a guard is false
-- constructing state machines and swapping stored values without bundle helpers
+- constructing state machines and swapping stored values without bundle helpers using projection

 Use it as a reference when wiring more sophisticated SR latch workflows.

-#### Migration Tips (Legacy `write(memory, value)`)

-- Reorder arguments to `write(new_value, memory)`; the compiler emits a targeted diagnostic for the old signature.
-- Provide an explicit `when=` predicate when you previously relied on guarding arithmetic.
-For example, `write(memory, value * guard)` becomes `write(value, memory, when=guard)`.
-- Expect a new virtual enable signal (`signal-W`) in generated blueprints.
-This line is driven automatically—no manual wiring is required unless you want to integrate external enables.
+> **Note:** The compiler materializes the write enable on `signal-W`.
+Attempting to project or declare user signals on `signal-W` results in a compile-time error.

 ---